January 13, 2020

 I have also found that students who disagree on human sexuality may actually agree on other doctrinal or theological issues, such as the doctrine of creation, Christology, and the mission of the church, among other beliefs.
 Some people who identify as LGBTQ actually come from traditional churches in the Bible Belt and the deep faith instilled in them during childhood has been a source of strength in the midst of rejections from the church and family.
 If the Protocol were to be approved by General Conference in May, I hope that the different branches of Methodism can still provide theological education opportunities that allow our future leaders to study together.

 Moreover, behind one’s beliefs on human sexuality there are underlying theological differences.
 Often one’s belief on marriage is related to theological method—for example the question of authority.
 How does one come to a theological stance on marriage and covenantal relationships?
 What is one’s position on biblical authority?
 How does the Wesleyan Quadrilateral inform one’s beliefs on marriage, the family and other social issues?
 If the Protocol were to pass, are there ways that theological students can be exposed to those who have a different theology?
-If students are not exposed to those who believe differently in the classroom, how will they be prepared to the theological diversity in their parish and ministry settings?
+If students do not encounter those with whom they disagree, how will they be prepared for the theological diversity in their parish and ministry settings?

 While it is difficult to generalize and one should not stereotype, there also may be other underlying socio-economic differences between those persons who decide to remain in the UMC vs. those who spin off as traditionalists.
 Generally speaking, I believe it is safe to say that the traditionalists are predominantly more rural and the progressives more urban.
 The traditionalists reside more in the South and the Midwest, while the progressives live more on the coasts and major urban centers.
 The traditionalists and progressives may also represent different liturgical and worship styles that represent the diversity of our Wesleyan tradition.
 It is important for seminarians to be exposed to different worship styles in preparation for ministry.
 Some of the larger megachurches may leave the UMC, while the smaller congregations stay.
-The traditionalists tend to be more White, while US-based persons of color will most likely remain with the UMC.
 It remains to be seen what the Central Conferences will do, but I pray that the 13 UM seminaries can continue to be blessed with international students that enrich us with the gifts and realities of the global church.
 If the Protocol were to pass, would students self-select into seminaries of like-minded persons with regard to class, region, worship preference, church-size and even race?
 Would their denominations pre-determine which seminaries qualify as adequate ministerial training?
 I believe that it would be tragic if the seminary classroom would lose its diversity (in all its manifestations) that would rob students of the opportunity to be exposed to those who believe differently and come from different backgrounds.

 In conclusion, it would be my hope that as delegates discern how to vote on the Protocol, and if it passes, that we keep diversity within our seminaries.
 Some seminaries may attempt to line themselves up with a particular camp, or position themselves to benefit from a split, however I would hope that any spin-off denominations will still recognize and send their students to any of the United Methodist seminaries so that the future leaders in the Wesleyan tradition can continue to build relationships, study, learn and grow together.
 We are all on a journey.
 Seminary students may have an idea of where they want to go, but God—through the Holy Spirit—is guiding all of us.
 Some students begin seminary believing one way and conclude in a very different place.
 Isolating our future seminary students could have the effect of cutting off the work of the Holy Spirit.
 As seminarians graduate, they will serve in churches and communities where they will need to work with those whom believe differently from themselves.
 This is a life skill that must be practiced, and seminary is the ideal learning community.
 As Paul wrote in Philippians 1:6 “I am confident of this, that the one who began a good work among you will bring it to completion by the day of Jesus Christ.”